tzeyeenliew/tzeyeenliew/README.md

 - 🌌 Join me on daring data quests at [LinkedIn](https://www.linkedin.com/in/tzeyeenliew/).
 - 🌍 Follow my global escapades on [Instagram](https://www.instagram.com/nicoleliewjagtman/).

-💌 Feel free to reach out for a code duel, a data discussion, or just a friendly chat!
+💌 Feel free to reach out for a a data discussion or just a friendly chat!

 ## 📊 Categorizing My Data Analytics Adventures at Ironhack